UPSC & State PSCs

 Administrative Tribunals and Art 323A-323B

-Article 323A (inserted by 42nd Amendment) empowers Parliament to provide for the adjudication of disputes and complaints relating to recruitment and conditions of service of public servants by administrative tribunals.
-Under this provision, the Administrative Tribunals Act, 1985 was enacted, creating the Central Administrative Tribunal (CAT) with jurisdiction over service matters of central government employees and All-India Service officers.
-CAT has a Principal Bench in Delhi and 17 regular benches across India.
-Its orders are subject to judicial review by the respective High Courts (L. Chandra Kumar v.
-Union of India, 1997 — SC held that tribunals are subject to HC scrutiny under Art 226/227, overruling the exclusionary clause in the Act).
-Article 323B empowers Parliament and state legislatures to establish tribunals for other specified matters: taxation, industrial disputes, land reforms, ceiling on urban property, elections, rent, food, and essential commodities.
-State Administrative Tribunals have been established in several states.
-The Sarkaria Commission noted that proliferation of tribunals without ensuring the quality of members undermines their effectiveness.
-The SC in Madras Bar Association v.
-Union of India (2014, 2021) laid down guidelines requiring judicial members in tribunals and limiting executive discretion in appointments, reinforcing the principle that tribunal independence is part of basic structure.
+Art 323A (42nd Amendment) empowers Parliament to create administrative tribunals for public servant service matter adjudication.
+The Administrative Tribunals Act, 1985 created the CAT with jurisdiction over central government employees and AIS officers.
+The CAT has a Principal Bench in Delhi and 17 regular benches.
+In L. Chandra Kumar v.
+Union of India (1997), the SC held that tribunal decisions are subject to HC scrutiny under Art 226/227, overruling the exclusionary clause.
+Art 323B empowers Parliament and state legislatures to establish tribunals for taxation, industrial disputes, land reforms, urban property ceilings, elections, rent, food, and essential commodities.
+SATs exist in several states.
+The Sarkaria Commission noted that proliferating tribunals without quality members undermines effectiveness.
+The SC in Madras Bar Association cases (2014, 2021) mandated judicial members and limited executive appointment discretion, reinforcing tribunal independence as part of basic structure.
+The CAT's 17-bench network, the L. Chandra Kumar HC review principle, and the Art 323A-vs-323B scope distinction are tested together.

 Reservation in Civil Services and Constitutional Framework

-Reservation in civil services recruitment is a constitutionally mandated feature that intersects with UPSC's examination function.
-Article 16(4) empowers the state to make provision for reservation in appointments for any backward class of citizens.
-Article 16(4A) (inserted by 77th Amendment, 1995) provides for reservation in promotion for SC/ST. Article 16(4B) (inserted by 81st Amendment, 2000) permits carry-forward of unfilled reserved vacancies.
-The Mandal Commission (1980, implemented 1990) recommended 27% reservation for OBCs in central government services — leading to massive Mandal agitation.
+Reservation intersects with UPSC's examination function.
+Art 16(4) empowers reservation in appointments for backward classes.
+Art 16(4A) (77th Amendment, 1995) provides reservation in promotion for SC/ST. Art 16(4B) (81st Amendment, 2000) permits carry-forward of unfilled reserved vacancies.
+The Mandal Commission (1980, implemented 1990) recommended 27% OBC reservation in central services, triggering the Mandal agitation.
 Indra Sawhney v.
-Union of India (1992) upheld OBC reservation but imposed the 50% ceiling, excluded "creamy layer," and prohibited reservation in promotion for OBCs.
-The current structure: SC (15%), ST (7.5%), OBC (27%), EWS (10% — 103rd Amendment, 2019, upheld in Janhit Abhiyan v.
+UoI (1992) upheld OBC reservation but imposed a 50% ceiling, excluded "creamy layer," and prohibited OBC promotion reservation.
+Current structure: SC 15%, ST 7.5%, OBC 27%, EWS 10% (103rd Amendment, 2019, upheld in Janhit Abhiyan v.
 UoI, 2022).
-UPSC implements reservation at the stage of final selection — Preliminary is merit-only; Mains cutoffs and final allocation reflect reservation.
-The lateral entry controversy (2024) centered on the absence of reservation provisions in lateral recruitment, raising questions about whether UPSC's advisory function extends to recommending reservation compliance.
+UPSC implements reservation at the final selection stage; Preliminary is merit-only; Mains cutoffs and final allocation reflect reservation.
+The lateral entry controversy (2024) raised questions about reservation applicability in non-UPSC recruitment.
+The 50% Indra Sawhney ceiling, the EWS 10% (103rd Amendment), and the creamy layer exclusion are heavily tested.

 Cadre Allocation, Training, and Service Rules under Art 309

-Article 309 empowers Parliament and state legislatures to regulate recruitment and conditions of service for public servants.
-Until such legislation is made, the President (for central services) or Governor (for state services) may make rules — this "proviso" has been the primary legal basis for most service rules in India, as comprehensive legislation has not been enacted.
-AIS officers recruited through UPSC are allocated to state cadres through a cadre allocation policy.
-The IAS (Cadre) Rules 1954 (amended multiple times, most recently in 2024) govern cadre allocation: the "insider-outsider" ratio ensures each state cadre has both officers from within the state and officers from outside.
-Central deputation reserve ensures availability of AIS officers for central government postings.
-The AIS (Conduct) Rules 1968 regulate the conduct of AIS officers — prohibiting political activity, requiring property disclosure, restricting media interaction.
-Training infrastructure: LBSNAA (Mussoorie) for IAS, SVPNPA (Hyderabad) for IPS, IGNFA (Dehradun) for IFS.
-District training (on-the-job) follows institutional training.
-The Mission Karmayogi (launched 2020) initiative aims to reform civil service capacity building through iGOT (Integrated Government Online Training) platform.
-The Capacity Building Commission was created to harmonize training standards across services.
+Art 309 empowers Parliament and state legislatures to regulate recruitment and service conditions.
+Until legislation is made, the President (central) or Governor (state) can make rules under the proviso.
+This proviso has been the primary legal basis for most service rules, since comprehensive legislation has not been enacted.
+AIS officers are allocated to state cadres through the IAS (Cadre) Rules 1954 (amended multiple times, most recently 2024).
+The "insider-outsider" ratio ensures each state cadre has officers from within and outside the state.
+Central deputation reserve ensures availability for central government postings.
+The AIS (Conduct) Rules 1968 regulate conduct: no political activity, mandatory property disclosure, restricted media interaction.
+Training: LBSNAA (Mussoorie) for IAS, SVPNPA (Hyderabad) for IPS, IGNFA (Dehradun) for IFS.
+Mission Karmayogi (2020) and the iGOT platform aim to reform capacity building.
+The Capacity Building Commission harmonizes training standards.
+The Art 309 proviso, the insider-outsider cadre ratio, and the training academy locations are tested factually.

 Comparative Analysis — PSC Models Worldwide

 India's PSC model draws from British traditions but has distinctive features.
-The UK Civil Service Commission (established 1855) was the model for India's PSC — it conducts recruitment on merit through open competitive examination.
-However, the UK model has evolved toward greater executive flexibility and agency-based recruitment, while India retains centralized recruitment through UPSC.
-In the USA, the Office of Personnel Management (OPM) handles federal recruitment — there is no constitutional body analogous to UPSC; the merit system was introduced by the Pendleton Civil Service Reform Act 1883 to end the "spoils system."
-France uses the Ecole Nationale d'Administration (ENA, now INSP since 2021) as its elite civil service training institution — a school-based model rather than exam-based.
-China's civil service examination system (keju) was historically the world's first merit-based recruitment system, lasting over 1,300 years.
-The distinctive features of India's UPSC model: constitutional status (not statutory like most countries), advisory nature with parliamentary accountability (Art 323), dual jurisdiction (Union + advisory to states), and the unique post-retirement restriction hierarchy.
-The 2nd ARC observed that India's generalist civil service model needs reform to incorporate domain specialization while preserving the merit principle.
+The UK Civil Service Commission (1855) was the model: merit-based open competitive examination.
+The UK has evolved toward greater executive flexibility and agency-based recruitment; India retains centralized UPSC recruitment.
+The US Office of Personnel Management handles federal recruitment; there is no constitutional body analogous to UPSC.
+The US merit system began with the Pendleton Act (1883), ending the "spoils system."
+France used ENA (now INSP since 2021) as an elite training institution: school-based rather than exam-based.
+China's keju examination system was historically the world's first merit-based recruitment system, spanning over 1,300 years.
+India's distinctive features: constitutional status (not statutory), advisory nature with parliamentary accountability (Art 323), dual jurisdiction (Union + advisory to states), and the unique post-retirement restriction hierarchy.
+The 2nd ARC observed that India's generalist model needs domain specialization reform while preserving merit principles.
+The UK Commission (1855 origin), the US Pendleton Act (1883), and India's unique constitutional status are useful comparative points for Mains.

 Relevant Exams